JakobDev/minecraft-launcher-lib/doc/faq.rst

 Q: Minecraft is creating a logs folder inside my project directory
     A: Minecraft is using the working directory for it's logs.
 You should run Minecraft with a other working directory.

+Q: I get a :class:`~minecraft_launcher_lib.exceptions.AzureAppNotPermitted` Exception
+    A: Please take a look at the :doc:`/tutorial/microsoft_login` tutorial

+Q: Does minecraft-launcher-lib supports the Bedrock Edition?
+    A:  Only the Java Edition is supported and there are no plans to support Bedrock